freeseek/mocha/README.md

     -b, --bdev <list>                 comma separated list of inverse BAF deviations for BAF+phase model [6.0,8.0,10.0,15.0,20.0,30.0,50.0,80.0,100.0,150.0,200.0]
-    -d, --min-dist <int>              minimum base pair distance between consecutive sites for WGS data [400] --median-BAF-adjust <int>     minimum number of heterozygous genotypes required to perform median BAF adjustment (-1 for no BAF adjustment) [5] --order-LRR-GC <int>          order of polynomial in local GC content to be used for polynomial
+    -d, --min-dist <int>              minimum base pair distance between consecutive sites for WGS data [400] --no-BAF-flip                 do not correct BAF at flipped sites --median-BAF-adjust <int>     minimum number of heterozygous genotypes required to perform median BAF adjustment (-1 for no BAF adjustment) [5] --order-LRR-GC <int>          order of polynomial in local GC content to be used for polynomial